-The Treasury Department and IRS, however, declined to modify the period for making the Push-Out Election, which will remain the 45-day period after the final partnership adjustment is mailed to the partnership.
-The Preamble states that this 45-day period was established by statute and therefore would not be modified by the Regulations.
-Accordingly, the Regulations defer to Congress to make any substantive changes to the election period.
-Further, the Treasury Department and IRS declined to adopt comments requiring the IRS to notify a partnership of an invalid election, and declined to adopt Tax Court review of a determination that an election is invalid.
-Commenters also recommended that the Push-Out Election be mandatory in two circumstances to mitigate a partnership representative's potential conflict of interest: (1) if the partnership representative is both a partner in the reviewed year and the adjustment year, and the partnership representative's interest during the adjustment year is less than in the reviewed year, and (2) if the aggregate partnership interest of any adjustment year partner, or partner group, holding a 20 percent or greater interest in the partnership, is 20 percent or greater than the interest held by the same partner, or partner group, in the reviewed year.
-The Preamble explains that such comments are inconsistent with the elective nature of the Push-Out Election under the Code, and therefore were not adopted.
-Notably, by rejecting this comment, the Treasury Department declined to extend mandatory Push-Out Elections beyond situations where a partnership ceases to exist, as discussed below, and, consistent with the general structure of the New Rules and associated regulations, refused to insert itself into potential disputes among partners, which instead will be governed by the provisions of the applicable partnership agreement.
+Commenters also recommended that the push-out election be mandatory in two circumstances to mitigate a partnership representative's potential conflict of interest: (1) if the partnership representative is both a partner in the reviewed year and the adjustment year, and the partnership representative's interest during the adjustment year is less than in the reviewed year and (2) if the aggregate partnership interest of any adjustment year partner, or partner group, holding a 20 percent or greater interest in the partnership, is 20 percent or greater than the interest held by the same partner, or partner group, in the reviewed year.

+The preamble explains that such comments are inconsistent with the elective nature of the push-out election under the code, and therefore were not adopted.
+Notably, by rejecting this comment, the Treasury Department declined to extend mandatory push-out elections beyond situations where a partnership ceases to exist, as discussed below, and, consistent with the general structure of the new rules under the Bipartisan Budget Act of 2015 and associated regulations, refused to insert itself into potential disputes among partners, which instead will be governed by the provisions of the applicable partnership agreement.